 Instructions

-- Meanwhile in a large glass bowl, combine flour, cinnamon, nutmeg, salt, ground cloves and the rest of the sugar.
+2. Meanwhile, in a large glass bowl combine flour, cinnamon, nutmeg, salt, ground cloves and the rest of the sugar.
 Mix to combine and set aside.

-- In a saucepan on low heat melt butter with the milk, add orange and lemon peel to infuse flavours.
+3. In a saucepan on low heat melt butter with the milk, add orange and lemon peel to infuse flavours.
 Simmer for approx. 2 minutes to infuse, don’t boil.
-Remove from the heat and let cool to luke warm.
+Remove from the heat and let cool to lukewarm.

-- Create a well in your flour mixture, add warm milk mixture, yeast mixture, and add the eggs slowly while whisking together (you don’t want the eggs to cook).
+5. Create a well in your flour mixture, add warm milk mixture, the yeast mixture and add the eggs slowly while whisking together (you don’t want the eggs to cook).
 Stir and mix together.

-- With a wooden spoon gently bring the flour into the centre and mix until dough starts to to come together and is ragged, add currants.
+6. With a wooden spoon gently bring the flour into the centre and mix until the dough starts to come together and is ragged, add currants.

-- Turn out the dough onto a work surface and knead for approx. 8-10 minutes until elastic and smooth.
-Add a little flour as needed (you can use the dough hook on your mixer as well).
+7. Turn out the dough onto a work surface and knead for approx. 8-10 minutes until the dough is elastic and smooth.
+Add a little flour as needed (you can use a stand mixer with the dough hook as well).
 Shape the dough into a ball.

-- Lightly grease a large glass bowl with oil, place the dough into the centre, turning the dough over to grease all over.
+8. Lightly grease a large glass bowl with oil and place the dough into the centre, turning the dough over to grease all over.
 Cover with plastic and let rest for about an hour or until doubled in size.

-- Once dough is double in size, punch down dough and transfer to a lightly floured work surface.
-Cut dough into 12 even pieces (if possible use a scale to weigh the pieces for even sized rolls).
+9. Once dough is doubled in size, punch down the dough down and transfer to a lightly floured work surface.
+Cut dough into 12 even pieces (if possible use a kitchen scale to weigh the pieces for even-sized rolls).
 Roll each piece into a ball, stretching and pinching dough underneath to create a ball.
 Roll each ball to seal, using the palm of your hand.
-Place the buns onto a baking sheet lined with parchment paper, approx. 1 inches apart.
+Place the buns onto a baking sheet lined with parchment paper, approx. 1 inch apart.

-- Bake in center of oven for approx. 15-20 minutes or until golden brown.
+13. Bake in the center of oven for approx. 15-20 minutes or until golden brown.

 Notes

-Make sure to keep your dough covered at all times, or it will dry out and form a crust on it.
+Make sure to keep your dough covered at all times with plastic wrap or a damp tea towel, or it will dry out and form a crust on it.

 Store buns once they are completely cooled in a plastic bag or an airtight container.
 Buns will last 2 days or freeze for up to one month.